Congressional Art Competition

 Each spring, the U.S. House of Representatives sponsors the Congressional Art Competition for high school student artists.
 This annual competition gives students the opportunity to share their talent with the thousands of visitors who come to visit our nation's Capitol.
 It is always inspiring to see the wealth of talent and creativity of the students in Texas' Fourth District, and I strongly encourage all high school students in my district to participate.
 The grand prize winner will have their artwork displayed in the U.S. Capitol Building for one year.

-Grand Prize Winner: "Elephant" by Rylie Power of Texarkana High School
+Grand Prize Winner: "Eyes of Imagination" by Brittany Ables of Rockwall High School

-You can view the full gallery of the 2016 top-ten finalists by clicking here.
+You can view the full gallery of the 2017 top 10 finalists by clicking here.

 - Public, private or home-schooled high school students who are U.S. citizens or permanent legal residents residing in Texas' Fourth District are eligible to participate.